rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 || println!("{}", foo.wrapper_thing.a);
 ```

-- `&foo.wrapper_thing` (ownership not required, can't be more specific because
+- `&foo.wrapper_thing` (ownership not required, can't be more precise because
   overloaded `Deref` on `wrapper_thing` is impure)

 ```rust
 || foo.list[0];
 ```

-- `foo.list` (ownership required, can't be more specific because indexing is
+- `foo.list` (ownership required, can't be more precise because indexing is
   impure)

 ```rust